mbernste/mbernste.github.io/_posts/2022-04-10-functional_derivatives.md

 Notice, that these equations have similar forms.
 Instead of a summation in the definition of the directional derivative, we have an integral in the eqation for Definition 1.
 Moreover, instead of summing over elements of the vector $\boldsymbol{v}$, we "sum" (using an integral) each value of $\eta(x)$.
 Lastly, instead of each partial derivative of $f$, we now have the each value of the function $\frac{\partial F}{\partial f}(x)$.
 This function, $\frac{\partial F}{\partial f}(x)$, is analogous to the gradient!
 It is thus called the functional derivative!

-To drive this home further, recall that we can represent the directional derivative as the dot product between the gradient vector and $\boldysmbol{v}$:
+To drive this home further, recall that we can represent the directional derivative as the dot product between the gradient vector and $\boldsymbol{v}$:

 $$D_{\boldsymbol{v}}f(\boldsymbol{x}) := \nabla f(\boldsymbol{x}) \cdot \boldsymbol{v}$$